RideSolo/Caelum-Token/README.md

 The contract will put you in queue for manual verification of your tokens origins.
 The contract owners will manually approve or decline the swap request.
 A decline will only happen if you have tokens generated 24h after the contract upgrade, or malicious attempts to continue solo mining on the old token contract.

-**Step 4:** After this transaction has been confirmed on the blockchain, you should see the new tokens in your wallet.
+**Step 3:** After this transaction has been confirmed on the blockchain, you should see the new tokens in your wallet.
 To verify, you can use the `balanceOf` function to quickly check this.

-# Swapping 101
+# Caelum usage

+To start mining, enter the `CaelumMiner`contract address `0x0000000000000000000000`in your mining software.
+More details on how to setup a miner can be found at [to complete]